 Good luck out there!

 Editor’s note: This post originally appeared as a series of tweets.
-Before the Bar was given permission to de-thread them and post them along with the sample letters.
+Student Lawyer was given permission to de-thread them and post them along with the sample letters.